tetcoin/tetcore/client/tracing/README.md

 # Usage

-See `tc-tracing` for examples on how to use tracing.
+See `tp-tracing` for examples on how to use tracing.

 Currently we provide `Log` (default), `Telemetry` variants for `Receiver`